Blue Velvet (film): Editing

 Lynch's original rough cut ran for approximately four hours.
-He was contractually obligated to deliver a two-hour movie by De Laurentiis and cut many small subplots and character scenes.
-He also made cuts at the request of the MPAA.
-For example, when Frank slaps Dorothy after the first rape scene, the audience was supposed to see Frank actually hitting her.
+Contractually obligated to deliver a two-hour movie by De Laurentiis, he cut many small subplots and character scenes.
+He also made cuts at the request of the MPAA; for example, when Frank slaps Dorothy after the first rape scene, the audience was supposed to see Frank actually hitting her.
 Instead, the film cuts away to Jeffrey in the closet, wincing at what he has just seen.
 This cut was made to satisfy the MPAA's concerns about violence, though Lynch thought that the change made the scene more disturbing.

-In 2011, Lynch announced that footage from the deleted scenes, long thought lost, had been discovered.
-The material was subsequently included on the Blu-ray Disc release of the film.
-Among the deleted footage was Megan Mullally as Jeffrey's college sweetheart Louise Wertham, whose entire role was cut from the theatrical release.
+In 2011, Lynch announced that deleted scenes long thought lost had been discovered.
+This material was included on the subsequent Blu-ray release of the film.
+Some of these scenes featured Megan Mullally as Jeffrey's college sweetheart Louise Wertham, whose entire role was cut from the theatrical release.
 The final cut of the film runs at just over two hours.